zulfnore/fourteen-extended/README.md

 == Changelog ==

+= 1.2.33 =
+* Updated to the latest version Custom Meta Boxes (CMB2)

+= 1.2.32 =
+* Fixed sanitization and user capability check for the customizer.
+* Fixed bug on excerpts when video is not present.

 = 1.2.31 =
 * Reworked the Featured Order by options to fix the bug encountered in the initial addition.